 The folding Kojak is a light and fast tire, with a reflective strip to help with side visibility.

-The Schwalbe One was made specifically for Brompton’s limited edition Chpt3 bikes.
-They were available to the rest of us for a short time until the production run sold out, though they may come back at some point.
-The fastest, lightest, and grippiest tire ever made for Brompton, the Schwalbe One was a more sporty option.
-Though not inexpensive, it had great ride quality, durability, and flat protection.
-It was slightly wider than the Kojak, with close-to-smooth tread.
-It had a folding bead, like the tan sidewall Marathon Racer.
+The Schwalbe One was made specifically for Brompton’s limited-edition Chpt3 bikes and are now available to everyone.
+The fastest, lightest, and grippiest tire ever made for Brompton, the Schwalbe One is a more sporty option.
+Though not inexpensive, it has great ride quality, durability, and flat protection.
+It is slightly wider than the Kojak, with close-to-smooth tread.
+It has a folding bead, like the tan sidewall Marathon Racer.

-Characterized by low rolling resistance and high grip, the Schwalbe One was only around for a short time.
+Characterized by low rolling resistance and high grip, the Schwalbe One is made for going fast.

 Marathon Racer, Marathon Winter, Kojak

 RaceGuard double layer of Nylon fabric under the tread